Noble vs. Tudei

 In the Kalm with Kava shop you will find lab-tested, Noble Kava varieties.
-There is much debate surrounding Noble kava and Tudei kava consumption and export.
+There is much debate surrounding Noble kava vs Tudei kava consumption and export.
 Until further research can be established it somewhat comes down to personal preference.
 With that said, this is our stance on which is the best kava variety.

 Historically native Pacific Islanders cultivated Tudei kava varieties sparsely.
-They traditionally used them for medicinal purposes or special ceremonial drinking only and never for everyday consumption.
+They traditionally used Tudei kava for medicinal purposes or special ceremonial drinking only and never for everyday consumption.
 Noble kava was used for everyday drinking.
 Once demand rapidly grew for this cash crop some farmers began being planting these varieties more widely for various reasons including quicker growth, higher yields, and higher potency of kavalactones.
 These cultivars were rarely consumed due to the nausea and lethargy they presented from the very high proportions of the kavalactone DHM (5).
 These effects were known to last for up to two days hence the name “Tudei”.

 One of the main issues with all of this is once Kava is dried and ground, Noble and Tudei varieties are indistinguishable from one another.
 The only way to tell definitively is through HPLC analysis of chemotype, HPLC analysis of FK/KL (Flavokawains / Total Kavalactone content), or possibly Acetonic color testing.